ITV Tyne Tees: Station identification

 The station identification, or idents for short, of Tyne Tees varied over time; however, most were based the letters TTTV arranged in a box format.
 The launch ident featured a white anchor which then gradually turned into three letter T's alongside each other.
 This ident was accompanied by a shortened version of the station's signature tune "Three Rivers Fantasy", a specially commissioned work by composer and arranger Arthur Wilkinson.
 The musical overture merged several regional folk tunes, such as "Water of Tyne", ending in The "Blaydon Races".
 Part of the medley was based upon "The Sailor's Hornpipe".

-The arrival of colour to ITV in 1969 led the companies to re-evaluate their on-screen identities.
-Tyne Tees replaced the triple-T logo in 1970 with the basic layout of two letter Ts above 'TV', an icon which would be incorporated into many future redesigns.
+The arrival of colour to ITV on 15 November 1969 led the companies to re-evaluate their on-screen identities.
+Tyne Tees replaced the triple-T logo on 17 July 1970 with the basic layout of two letter Ts above 'TV', an icon which would be incorporated into many future redesigns.
 Commentator Andrew Bowden observes that this interlinked design remains strongly associated with the company.
 The ident also introduced the blue and yellow colour scheme that would remain in use for many years.
 The dark blue was popular amongst ITV contractors because it closely approximated to black on a black and white television set.
 The version of the logo included the word 'COLOUR', boasting the new technology.

-In 1979, the ident was modified once more to remove the word 'colour' and to give it a more dynamic form up.
+On 24 October 1979, the ident was modified once more to remove the word 'colour' and to give it a more dynamic form up.
 The result was the yellow logo flying down onto a black background before the outline extended out towards the screen, set to a synthesised tune.
 The name 'Tyne Tees' then flew in below and the background colour faded to blue.

-The ident was again redesigned in 1988, in which the colour scheme was reversed and lighter shades of blue and yellow used.
+The ident was again redesigned on 5 September 1988, in which the colour scheme was reversed and lighter shades of blue and yellow used.
 The form up was also altered to water flowing along sand, before the water divided into the Tyne Tees logo.
 The logo used computer animation for the first time.

-However this bold new look was not to last, as Tyne Tees adopted the 1989 ITV generic look.
+However this bold new look was not to last, as Tyne Tees adopted the 1989 ITV generic look on 1 September.
 The look consisted of the top left corner of the logo being inserted into the 'V' segment of the ITV logo, with the station name placed underneath the Tyne Tees ITV logo.
-However, not every ITV station embraced the new logo, and Tyne Tees abandoned it in 1991.
+However, not every ITV station embraced the new logo, and Tyne Tees abandoned it on 24 February 1991.

-The generic ident were replaced with ones produced by Tyne Tees, featuring a large reflective block which the viewpoint rotated around, before panning up to reveal it is the Tyne Tees logo.
+On 25 February 1991, the generic ident were replaced with ones produced by Tyne Tees, featuring a large reflective block which the viewpoint rotated around, before panning up to reveal it is the Tyne Tees logo.
 The music from the previous generic look was retained.
 Three variations were used, one with a black background, one with a multi coloured background and one with a grey background, with each version taking over from its predecessor after only a few months of use.